Professor Andrea Whittle

 - Whittle A. Ethnomethodology.
-In: Catherine Cassell, Ann Cunliffe and Gina Grandy, ed.
-SAGE Handbook of Qualitative Research Methods in Business and Management.
-SAGE, 2017.
-In Press.
+In: Cassell, C; Cunliffe, A; Grandy, G, ed.
+SAGE Handbook of Qualitative Business and Management Research Methods.
+Sage Publications, 2017.

 - Neyland D, Whittle A. Garfinkel on strategy: Using ethnomethodology to make sense of “rubbish strategy”.
 Critical Perspectives on Accounting 2017, (ePub ahead of Print).

 - Kelsey D, Mueller F, Whittle A, KhosraviNik M, ed.
 The Discourse of Financial Crisis and Austerity : critical analyses of business and economics across disciplines.
 London: Routledge, 2017.

 - Whittle A, Mueller F. Accounting for the banking crisis: Repertoires of agency and structure.
 Critical Discourse Studies 2016, 13(1), 20-40.

 - Kelsey D, Mueller F, Whittle A, KhosraviNik M. Financial crisis and austerity: Interdisciplinary concerns in critical discourse studies.
 Critical Discourse Studies 2016, 13(1), 1-19.

 - Whittle A, Mueller F, Gilchrist A, Lenney P. Sensemaking, Sense-censoring and Strategic Inaction: The Discursive Enactment of Power and Politics in a Multinational Corporation.
 Organization Studies 2016, 37(9), 1323-1351.